HungaryOfficial Name: Republic of Hungary

 See the Department of State’s Fact Sheet on Hungary for information on U.S.- Hungary relations.

 Entry, Exit & Visa Requirements

 Hungary is a party to the Schengen Agreement.
-Your U.S passport should be valid for at least three months beyond your planned date of departure.
 U.S. citizens may enter Hungary for up to 90 days for tourist or business purposes without a visa.
+Your passport should be valid for at least three months beyond the period of stay.
 You need sufficient funds and a return airline ticket.
-For additional details about travel into and within Schengen countries please see our Schengen fact sheet.
+For additional details about travel into and within Schengen countries, please see our Schengen fact sheet.

 The U.S. Department of State is unaware of any HIV/AIDS entry restrictions for visitors to or foreign residents of Hungary.